 - If so, how?

 (And a quick note.
 This series of articles is a byproduct of my recent research spring on time management.
 I'm making a course on time management because how we manage our time is how we manage our lives.
-Get on the course waitlist here.)
+[Update: Here it is.])

 If you're curious about the sources I'll be referencing in the resilience series, here's a list: